 Wise PPA buyers use a variety of strategies embedded in the PPA and over the life of the agreement to manage the challenges inherent to their contract(s) and to navigate unforeseen events that arise.
 The most important strategy is getting the terms and conditions of the PPA right in the first place and properly allocating risk among the parties.
 Working with experienced advisors and council who have not only negotiated many PPAs but have also managed them (and seen the real-life pain that the addition or omission of certain terms can cause) is paramount.

-Once a good deal is in place, ongoing management of the PPA should guarantee contract compliance, limit exposure to market fluctuations and generally ensure a PPA is delivering the intended results.
+Once a good deal is in place, ongoing management of the PPA should ensure a PPA is delivering the intended results.
 As with committed and intentional parenting, embedding the following 6 questions into a long-term PPA management plan will help to address basic needs and prevent unexpected disturbances to set the PPA up for success.

 - Are my Invoices Correct?